 If a man who is not color blind has a child with a woman that is a carrier of the condition there is a 50 percent chance that their son will be color blind.
-Their daughter will have a 50% of being a carrier of the gene or color blind.
+Their daughter will have a 50% of being a carrier of the gene.

 People that have color blindness have trouble seeing blue, green, red or some combination of those colors, though red-green color blindness is the most common.
 In this case red and green are viewed as being the same color.

 The following illustrations help to note the most common types of color blindness, all the pictures are simulated results of different color blindness:

 All colors of the rainbow can be viewed.